tgstation/tgstation/tgui/README.md

 ## Troubleshooting

+**Development server is crashing**

+Make sure path to your working directory does not contain spaces or special unicode characters.
+If so, move codebase to a location which does not contain spaces or unicode characters.

+This is a known issue with Yarn Berry, and fix is going to happen someday.

 **Development server doesn't find my BYOND cache!**

 This happens if your Documents folder in Windows has a custom location, for